gfini/my-logger/en/index.md

     <img src="/img/logo.png" alt="app logo" class="app-logo">
     <div class="app-intro">
         <h3>What is this app?</h3>
-        <p>My Logger is an Android app for simply and quickly recording any events from your life in an organized way.
+        <p>My Logger is an Android app that lets you easily log and track any events from your life in an organized way.
 When was the last time <i>x</i> happened? 🤔 How often does it happen?
 How many times did it happen in the past month?
+Is it happening more and more often, or less and less?
 Below, I provide examples and explain how powerful 💪 answers to such questions can be!</p>
     </div>
 </div>